||Recent USBC Activities and Accomplishments

-- Preparing guidance document for states, cities, and towns to educate elected officials about the WHO International Code of Marketing of Breast-milk Substitutes and offer suggestions for relationships with industry.
+- Finalizing guidance document for states, cities, and towns to educate elected officials about the International Code of Marketing of Breast-Milk Substitutes and offer suggestions for relationships with industry.

 Goal C Activities: Ensure that women and their families in the workforce are supported in optimal breastfeeding.

-- Advocated for expansion of the "Break Time for Nursing Mothers" law:
+- Continuing to advocate for expansion of the "Break Time for Nursing Mothers" law:

 Goal D Activities: Ensure that USBC is a sustainable and effective organization, funded, structured, and aligned to do its work.

-Maintain a strong partnership with, and provide support for, a network of state, territory, and tribal breastfeeding coalitions.
+Maintain a strong partnership with, and provide support for, a network of state, territorial, and tribal breastfeeding coalitions.

 Serve as an expert voice and a clearinghouse of breastfeeding information.

-- Sent representatives to other meetings and summits, including:
+- Participated in other meetings and summits, including:

-- Fourth Annual Summit on Breastfeeding hosted by Academy of Breastfeeding Medicine (July 2012)
+- Fifth Annual Summit on Breastfeeding: First Food: The Essential Role of Breastfeeding, hosted by Academy of Breastfeeding Medicine

 Coordinate advocacy to ensure that federal legislation and policy protects, promotes, and supports breastfeeding.

-- Continuing to advocate for breastfeeding on multiple fronts, with actions on the Breastfeeding Promotion Act, WIC Breastfeeding Peer Counselor Funding, Congressional appropriations, and the Prevention and Public Health Fund.
+- Continued to advocate for breastfeeding on multiple fronts, including continuation of CDC Maternity Practices in Infant Nutrition and Care (mPINC) survey, WIC Breastfeeding Peer Counselor funding, and Prevention and Public Health Fund.